- Tuesday, 28 May 2019 at 6:59 am

 The Dhelk Dja Priority 3 Sub-Working Group has been established to lead on the implementation of the third priority outlined Dhelk Dja – Safe Our Way: Strong Culture, Strong Peoples, Strong Families – self-determining Aboriginal family violence support and services.
 This includes the development of the industry strategy.

 The group is chaired by Angela Singh, Executive Director, Koorie Outcomes Division, Department of Education and Training, and held its first meeting on 19 February.
 The group’s core work will be:

 - the development of a request for quote for an Aboriginal registered training organisation to develop a recognition of current competency/recognition of prior learning audit tool for the Diploma of Community Services.
-This work will support an Aboriginal response to of the Royal Commission into Family Violence that relates to identifying the equivalent qualification to a Bachelor of Social Work which new family violence practitioners are required to have from mid to late 2020.
+This work will support an Aboriginal response to Recommendation 209(opens in a new window) of the Royal Commission into Family Violence that relates to identifying the equivalent qualification to a Bachelor of Social Work which new family violence practitioners are required to have from mid to late 2020.